Track Message Delivery

 Retrieving a message by ID

-You can retrieve a sent message to check its current fields, but the response does not include a status field.
-It includes the message body, attachments, conversation thread, and metadata:
+The retrieve-message response does not include a status field.
+It returns the message body, attachments, conversation thread, and metadata.
+For status, rely on the webhook events.

 -H "Authorization: Bearer YOUR_API_KEY"{